AKhadhraoui47/Yocto_Rpi_IMU/README.md

 A build engine that is the core of the Yocto Project's build system.
 It interprets metadata, applies configurations, and executes tasks to produce the desired software images.

+> We will go through some other key components and elements of Yocto project while advancing in my project analysis.

 ## References